-Discussions with the community around planning for the next 10 years through the 2021-2031 Long Term Plan will continue through to the end of the year.
+Discussions with the community around planning for the next 10 years through the 2021-2031 Long Term Plan will be undertaken throughout the 2020 calendar year.
 Formal consultation on the Long Term Plan is scheduled for February and March 2021.
-Council will be seeking input from our communities throughout 2020 to help develop the plan draft.
+Council will be seeking input from communities throughout 2020 to help develop the plan draft.